-For example, this research showed that following a diet rich in healthy fats from olive oil and nuts, or the Mediterranean diet, may lower the risk of gaining weight compared to a low-fat diet.
+For example, research has found that following a Mediterranean diet rich in healthy fats from olive oil, nuts, and fatty fish can actually lower your risk of gaining weight compared to a low-fat diet.

 Try incorporating fatty foods into your daily menu.
 Healthy sources include:

 Keep in mind that healthy fats pack in many calories, keep your intake moderate—or at the very least, know how much you’re eating.